Probabilistic assessment of the impact of flexible loads under network tariffs in low voltage distribution networks

+In summary, the proposed framework is underpinned by: (i) a novel home energy management formulation that explicitly considers peak demand charges while retaining the computational efficiency of the conventional MILP formulation; (ii) a principled statistical solar PV and demand model to synthesize a pool of residential load traces; and (iii) a principled statistical hot water use model to synthesize a pool of residential hot water use profiles.

-\begin{itemize} \item With limited data available, we develop a solar PV/demand and EWH statistical model to generate sufficient net load traces and hot water draws necessary to carry out power flow studies for customers with EWH and/or PV-battery systems. \item We propose a framework to test the cost-reflectivity of network tariffs by carrying out statistical economic impact analyses.
-With this, we assess customers' response to different network tariffs whilst incorporating detailed battery and EWH appliance models. \item We demonstrate the impacts of energy- and demand-based network tariffs on typical LV distribution networks.
-Specifically, we investigate the effects of these network tariffs on annual feeder head loading and customer voltage profiles at different PV-battery penetration levels. \end{itemize}
+To validate the methodology, we demonstrate the impacts of energy- and demand-based network tariffs on typical LV distribution networks.
+Specifically, we investigate the effects of these network tariffs on annual feeder head loading and customer voltage profiles at different PV-battery penetration levels.

 The remainder of this paper is structured as follows: In the next section, we present an overview of the tariff assessment framework.
-This is followed by detailed household DER modelling including PV/demand and EWH hot water draw statistical models in Section~\ref{ham}.
-Section~\ref{optimisation} details the optimisation model of the network tariff types.
-In Section~\ref{annualcost}, we perform annual electricity calculations and in Section~\ref{powerflow}, we describe the power flow analysis framework.
-The simulation results of our case studies are presented and discussed in Section~\ref{results} while Section~\ref{conclusion} concludes the paper.
+Following this, in Section~\ref{synthetic}, we describe the steps to derive the solar PV/demand and EWH hot water use statistical models while Section~\ref{ham} outlines household DER modelling.
+Section~\ref{optimisation} details the optimisation model of the network tariff types and steps taken to perform annual electricity cost calculations.
+In Section~\ref{powerflow}, we describe the power flow analysis framework.
+The case study is described in Section~\ref{case_study} while the simulation results are presented and discussed in Section~\ref{results}.
+Section~\ref{conclusion} concludes the paper and suggests further work.